mdda/mdda.github.io/_posts/AI/2014-09-29-Harpur-thesis.md

 But it should be pointed out that showing that biological networks can be made to perform PCA using only local interactions validates the idea that using SVD in a more typical computer setting should not be dismissed as being biologically implausible.

+* Could backpropagation be justified simply by putting the training target as an extension of the training data, and letting it self-reinforce?

+* Isn't that 'just' a Restricted Boltzman Machine (modulo binary vs reals)?